 Many of our homes have gas central heating and use gas boilers to heat your water.
 If your boiler is not serviced regularly, it will not burn efficiently and could produce carbon monoxide.
-This is an odourless gas that is harmful or even deadly.
-We therefore provide each home with an alarm which detects if carbon monoxide is present in the air.
+This is an odourless gas that is harmful and can be deadly, so we provide each home with an alarm which detects whether carbon monoxide is present in the air.

-Visit out Carbon monoxide page for more information.
+- Visit our carbon monoxide page for more information

 We're required to take action to prevent electrical incidents such as shocks and fires within our tenants' homes.
 To meet these requirements, we carry out a five-year Electrical Installation Condition Report (EICR) - like an MOT of your electrics - which will highlight any issues we need to rectify.